ft_transcendence

 One last thing I want to mention again:

-Set up you docker composed infrastructure.
+Set up you docker compose

 After this incredibly long intro, there's not so much left.
 There are a few things that are a little nasty (e.g. getting all the chat roles right), but you definitely have some intuition of what's right there.
 So, not much during 'during'.
+Whenever you have idle team members, let them test ☝️#During

 Not much to say here, either.
 Well, make sure you implemented what the subject asks us to do (or deviate, and have a good reason for it).
+The eval sheet is comparatively sane.
+There's one surprise on it, though: It asks about a spectator mode for the game.
+The subject doesn't mention that, so this one is up to you :)#Cleaning Up

+Aftercare?
+For transcendence?
+First, give each other a pat on your shoulders.
+Well done.
 Since you're now going out into the grand world: How about we employ some good open source practices for the end?
 Let's write some good documentation.
-If you don't already have one, create a README for your transcendence, and fill it with anything useful.
+If you don't already have one, create a #Aftercare

+for your transcendence, and fill it with anything useful.
 What should such a repo have so that people can use it efficiently?

 And then: Enjoy your life without the black hole, and probably working as a software engineer.